Marqise Lee: 2014

-The Jacksonville Jaguars selected Lee in the second round (39th overall) of the 2014 NFL Draft.
+The Jacksonville Jaguars selected Lee in the second round (39th overall) of the 2014 NFL draft.
 He was one of three USC Trojans to be selected that year and was the first of two wide receivers the Jaguars selected, along with Allen Robinson (61st overall).

-On June 16, 2014, the Jacksonville Jaguars signed Lee to a four-year, $5.14 million contract that includes $3.18 million guaranteed and a signing bonus of $2.08 million.
+On June 16, 2014, the Jaguars signed Lee to a four-year, $5.14 million contract that includes $3.18 million guaranteed and a signing bonus of $2.08 million.

-Throughout training camp, Lee competed against Ace Sanders and Allen Robinson for the vacant starting wide receiver position that was left open after the suspension of Justin Blackmon.
+Throughout training camp, Lee competed against Ace Sanders and Robinson for the vacant starting wide receiver position that was left open after the suspension of Justin Blackmon.
 During camp, he sustained a wrist injury and then suffered a leg injury.
 Head coach Gus Bradley named Lee the starting wide receiver to start the regular season, alongside veteran Cecil Shorts.